josmar-crwdstffng/angular/aio/content/guide/reviewing-content.md

 ## Before you begin

-You can review content even if you've never contributed to Angular before.
+You are able to review content even if you have never contributed to Angular before.
-However, you may find it helpful to have the [Contributing to Angular](https://github.com/angular/angular/blob/main/CONTRIBUTING.md) guide available if you're filing your first pull request in the repository.
+However, you may find it helpful to have the [Contributing to Angular](https://github.com/angular/angular/blob/main/CONTRIBUTING.md) guide available if you are filing your first pull request in the repository.

 ## Reviewing content (`@reviewed`)